MicroEJ/docs/VEEPortingGuide/vgCco.rst

 .. _com.microej.clibrary.thirdparty#harfbuzz: https://forge.microej.com/artifactory/microej-developer-repository-release/com/microej/clibrary/thirdparty/harfbuzz/

-This C module provides HarfBuzz 10.0.1 with build scripts patched and additional source files.
+This C module provides HarfBuzz |HARFBUZZVERSION| with build scripts patched and additional source files.

 The HarfBuzz library requires a memory Heap for HarfBuzz internal objects allocated when a font file is loaded.
 The size of this heap depends on the number of fonts loaded in parallel and on the fonts themselves.